 Location: Madison, Wisconsin

-According to its website, Raven Software’s decision to stay rooted in the gaming-industry flyover country of Wisconsin was a conscious choice — one that comes with notable cost-of-living and community perks.
+According to its website, Raven Software’s decision to stay rooted in Wisconsin, which isn’t particularly known for its gaming industry, was a conscious choice — one that comes with notable cost-of-living and community perks.
 As for its game portfolio, highlights include Heretic/Hexen and Soldier of Fortune.
-It has also notably lent assistance to fellow Activision partners Treyarch and Infinity Ward on Call of Duty entries.
+It has also notably lent assistance to fellow Activision partners Treyarch and Infinity Ward on Call of Duty entries

 Location: Seattle, Washington

-Years before the great Pokémon GO scare of 2016, this geocaching pioneer was already getting gamers outside and GPS-scavenging for treasure.
-Geocaching has also nurtured a robust network of forums, events and even environmental outreach, encouraging responsible play.
+Years before the great Pokémon GO scare of 2016, this spatial computing pioneer was already getting gamers outside and GPS-scavenging for treasure.
+Geocaching has also nurtured a robust network of forums, events and even environmental outreach, encouraging responsible play

 Location: Santa Monica, California

 Naughty Dog started in a garage in the late 1980s and eventually grew to become one of the premier American gaming companies, thanks to watershed series like Crash Bandicoot, Jak and Daxter and Uncharted.
-The company emphasizes cross-studio collaboration between programmers, developers and designers, retaining an indie-style culture while producing award-winning blue chip titles.
+One of the company’s flagship franchises, The Last of Us, was turned into a prestige drama by HBO.

 Location: San Francisco, California